Introduction

 Real-world examples

-- Customer support: search help articles (documents) + look up the customer’s account status (database)
+- Customer support: search help articles (documents) + look up account status (database)

 - Internal tools: search the company wiki (documents) + pull live metrics (API)

-- Analytics Q&A: search written reports (documents) + query the actual numbers (data warehouse)
+- Analytics Q&A: search written reports (documents) + query actual numbers (data warehouse)

-The database path gives the AI precise facts (exact numbers, dates, statuses) while the document path gives it explanations and context.
-Together they produce much better answers than either one alone.
+The database path gives the AI precise facts (exact numbers, dates, statuses) while the document path gives explanations and context.
+Together they produce much better answers than either alone.

 Citations and Reducing Hallucination

-The good news is that RAG already reduces hallucination compared to asking an AI without any context.
+RAG already reduces hallucination compared to asking an AI without context.
 But it doesn’t eliminate it completely.
 The AI might still blend its own knowledge with the retrieved context, or interpret the context incorrectly.

 Citations are one of the best defenses.
-When the AI has to say where each piece of its answer came from, it’s much harder for it to slip in made-up facts.
+When the AI has to say where each claim came from, it’s much harder for it to slip in made-up facts.

 How to get citations in your answers